daleroux/shell_to_playbook/README.md

-Example of playbook that turn shell commands ( manual ) into automated playbook.
+Example of two playbooks:
+ one is basically shell commands the other is the equivalent using modules